joshwalawender/IQMon/readme.md

 … in no particular order:

-* Add color coding of HTML output table to allow marking of poor FWHM, ellipticity, pointing error, moon separation, and airmass values.
+* Add color coding of HTML output table to allow marking of poor FWHM, ellipticity, and pointing error
 * Robust error handling and timeout on astrometry.net call.
 * Add method to write image analysis results to MySQL database
     * Add method to make HTML table from database of images rather than image by image.
 This would not be a method of image, but either of telescope or config or perhaps a new object.